Assignment 7: The hinky binky hangywoohoo man

 README.txt how you run and compile your program.

-To submit the files, you will need to use the submit program.
-Your files need to be under a common subdirectory called "1730_program7".
-If the1730_program7 subdirectory is directly under your home directory you execute the below command line while in your home directory:
+need to be under a common subdirectory called "1730_program7".
+If the1730_program7 subdirectory is directly under your home directory you

 submit 1730_program7 cs1730